Overview of interactive endpoints - Amazon EMR

 • Amazon EMR on EKS interactive endpoint – An interactive endpoint is an HTTPS endpoint to which EMR Studio users can connect a workspace.
 You can only access the HTTPS endpoints from your EMR Studio, and you create them in a private subnet of the Amazon Virtual Private Cloud (Amazon VPC) for your Amazon EKS cluster.

-The Python, PySpark, and Spark Scala kernels use the permissions defined in your Amazon EMR on EKS job execution role to invoke other Amazon Web Services.
+The Python, PySpark, and Spark Scala kernels use the permissions defined in your Amazon EMR on EKS job execution role to invoke other Amazon Web Services services.
 All kernels and users that connect to the interactive endpoint utilize the role that you specified when you created the endpoint.
 We recommend that you create separate endpoints for different users, and that the users have different Amazon Identity and Access Management (IAM) roles.

 • Amazon Application Load Balancer controller – The Amazon Application Load Balancer controller manages Elastic Load Balancing for an Amazon EKS Kubernetes cluster.
 The controller provisions an Application Load Balancer (ALB) when you create a Kubernetes Ingress resource.
 An ALB exposes a Kubernetes service, such as an interactive endpoint, outside of the Amazon EKS cluster but within the same Amazon VPC.
 When you create an interactive endpoint, an Ingress resource is also deployed that exposes the interactive endpoint by means of the ALB for interactive clients to connect to.
 You only need to install one Amazon Application Load Balancer controller for each Amazon EKS cluster.